Where to Find Developers for Your Startup?

 The outsourcing partner will employ a number of contractors allocated to different clients depending on the specific requirements.
 They will have (most of the time) regular working hours and participate in company's activities, as well as adhere to a code of conduct.
 For clients, outsourcing is often a cost-effective move.
 According to the statistics, 24% of small businesses that outsource at least some of their functions do so to increase efficiency.
 It allows them to save on resources without sacrificing product quality.

-When talking about experience, it is more about how the team works together based on the projects they have done in the past, rather than the developer's seniority level.
+When talking about experience, it is more about how the dedicated development team works together based on the projects they have done in the past, rather than the developer's seniority level.
 It also includes knowledge of the newest technologies and trends.
 It is crucial for outsourcing teams to stay competitive and tech-savvy, so they invest time and money into their employees' education and professional development.
 Therefore, such teams offer businesses unique solutions with deep focus on cutting-edge technology.

 Building software is not only about writing code but also understanding how to manage the process, identifying and eliminating defects in a product, providing a good user experience through design, etc. So by hiring an outsourcing company, you get a full set of specialists ready to support you all along the way.